xh3b4sd/workflow/README.md

 Available Commands:
-  dependabot  Generate a dependabot workflow for e.g. golang and docker. docker      Generate a docker workflow for e.g. building and pushing docker images. golang      Generate a golang workflow for e.g. running tests and checking formatting. grpcgo      Generate a grpc workflow for golang code generation. grpcts      Generate a grpc workflow for typescript code generation.
+  dependabot  Generate a dependabot workflow for e.g. golang and docker. dockergo    Generate a docker workflow for building and pushing docker images of golang apps. dockerts    Generate a docker workflow for building and pushing docker images of typescript apps. golang      Generate a golang workflow for e.g. running tests and checking formatting. grpcgo      Generate a grpc workflow for golang code generation. grpcts      Generate a grpc workflow for typescript code generation.